svineet/git-svn-sync/README.md

 Troubleshooting
 ---------------

 If you get lock errors, please `cd` into the clone directory and then svn unlock all files.
 Then gain lock access for yourself.
+By default git-svn-sync tries to get lock access but in case it fails, this has to be done manually.